ariccio/altWinDirStat/WinDirStat/README.md

 #### (c) 2003-2005 Bernhard Seifert (bseifert@users.sourceforge.net)

-This project, was made up of:
+This project, as vanilla WinDirStat was made up of:

 - the program [executables]
   - windirstat (English; default)